CrypToolProject/CrypTool-2/CrypConsole/readme.md

 When you open a new command prompt and just type "CrypConsole" you should see the following output:

 ```
- -= CrypConsole -- a CrypTool 2 console for executing CrypTool 2 workspaces in the Windows console =-
+ CrypConsole -- a CrypTool 2 console for executing CrypTool 2 workspaces in the Windows console
- (C) 2020 by Nils Kopal, kopal<at>CrypTool.org
+ (C) 2023 cryptool.org; author: Nils Kopal, kopal<at>CrypTool.org
  Usage:
  CrypConsole.exe -cwm=path/to/cwm/file -input=<input param definition> -output=<output param definition>
  All arguments: